y0y0l0/HHA507/Assignments/nhanes_inferential_2021_23/README.md

 4. **Deliverables**

    - A completed Google Colab notebook (`.ipynb` file) with:
+     - Link to Google Colab notebook: (https://colab.research.google.com/drive/1hlUxsNHHuJDp82hvQ2PKxQnxG2rtsEU6#scrollTo=E3bxX_tHQHUJ)
-     - Data loading and preparation steps
+     - Data loading and preparation steps documented above
-     - Analysis and any transformations
+     - Analysis and any transformations performed and documented in the notebook and .py file
-     - Visualizations of descriptives/results (if relevant)
+     - Visualizations of descriptives/results (if relevant) described in the notebook
-     - Brief summaries of your findings for each question
+     - Brief summaries of your findings for each question documented in the notebook
    - Submit the link to your GitHub repository titled `nhanes_inferential_2023`.